PRAK-HARS/Prediction-of-Attributes-form-Product-Images/README.md

 ---

 ## 🚀 **Modeling Approach**
-### **1. Initial Experiments with ResNet50**
+**1. Initial Experiments with ResNet50**

--**Feature Extraction and Prediction:**
+- **Feature Extraction and Prediction:**

---Utilized ResNet50 pre-trained on ImageNet for feature extraction.
+  - Utilized ResNet50 pre-trained on ImageNet for feature extraction.

-Built separate models for each attribute, resulting in independent predictions.
+  - Built separate models for each attribute, resulting in independent predictions.

-Observation: While ResNet50 provided a solid baseline, the results varied significantly across attributes and categories.
+- **Observation:** While ResNet50 provided a solid baseline, the results varied significantly across attributes and categories.

-2. Model Experiments with Random Forest and CatBoost
+**2. Model Experiments with Random Forest and CatBoost**

 Extracted features using ResNet50 and trained Random Forest and CatBoost classifiers for prediction.

-Notable Results:
+**Notable Results:**

-Sarees attr_4: Achieved better performance using Random Forest.
+- **Sarees attr_4**: Achieved better performance using Random Forest.

-Other Attributes: CatBoost outperformed Random Forest in several cases.
+- **Other Attributes**: CatBoost outperformed Random Forest in several cases.

-3. Incorporation of ViTs and VGG16
+**3. Incorporation of ViTs and VGG16**

 Experimented with Vision Transformers (ViTs) and VGG16 for feature extraction:

-ViTs: Showed moderate improvement but were computationally expensive.
+- **ViTs**: Showed moderate improvement but were computationally expensive.

-VGG16: Delivered the best results overall for feature extraction, particularly in color-related attributes.
+- **VGG16**: Delivered the best results overall for feature extraction, particularly in color-related attributes.

-4. Color Quantization for Color Attributes
+**4. Color Quantization for Color Attributes**

-Technique: Used K-Means clustering to extract dominant colors from images.
+- **Technique**: Used K-Means clustering to extract dominant colors from images with 3 clusters.

-Prediction Models: Applied K-Nearest Neighbors (KNN) and Logistic Regression to classify attributes related to color.
+- **Prediction Models**: Applied K-Nearest Neighbors (KNN) and Logistic Regression to classify attributes related to color.

-Outcome: Achieved competitive results for color-related attributes using this approach.
+- **Outcome**: Achieved competitive results for color-related attributes using this approach.

-5. Ensemble Techniques
+**5. Ensemble Techniques**

 Applied stacking and weighted voting to enhance predictions:

-Stacking: Combined predictions from multiple models using a meta-classifier.
+- **Stacking**: Combined predictions from multiple models using a meta-classifier.

-Weighted Voting: Aggregated predictions with weights assigned based on model performance.
+- **Weighted Voting**: Aggregated predictions with weights assigned based on model performance.

-Result: Improved F1 score and accuracy.

 ---